Nick-Chapman/blog/posts/why-two-languages.md

 ### Implementing a compiler in a language different from that being compiled reduces complexity

-Bare with me on this one.
-Object language choices getto be independent from implementation language choices.
+Bear with me on this one.
+Object language choices get to be independent from implementation language choices.
 I can use Haskell for implementation, and make use of any feature or syntactic convenience I want without worrying that my compiler will also have to support those features.
 I can keep my object language (ocaml subset) as small as possible.
 Syntactically and Semantically.
 Only increasing the subset in response to real needs driven by trying to code the operating system in that language.

 ### You don't always need to be self hosting